nopara73/ZeroLink/README.md

 #### History

-Stealth addresses were described in detail by Peter Todd and the subject was assigned to [BIP63](https://github.com/genjix/bips/blob/master/bip-stealth.mediawiki), although it was never published in the BIP repository.
+Stealth Addresses were described in detail by Peter Todd and the subject was assigned to [BIP63](https://github.com/genjix/bips/blob/master/bip-stealth.mediawiki), although it was never published in the BIP repository.
-The concept was popularized by [Dark Wallet](https://github.com/darkwallet/darkwallet) which combined stealth addresses and coin mixing.
+The concept was popularized by [Dark Wallet](https://github.com/darkwallet/darkwallet) which combined Stealth Addresses and coin mixing.
 The Dark Wallet project ground to a halt and, despite a couple of attempts at relaunching it, it remains inactive to this day.

-BIP47 stealth addresses were proposed by Justus Ranvier and described in [BIP47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki).
+BIP47 Stealth Addresses were proposed by Justus Ranvier and described in [BIP47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki).

-BIP47 stealth addresses differ from Dark Wallet stealth addresses in that both sides of a BIP47 payment channel handle address detection and synchronization rather than relying on any server-assisted Blockchain scanning.
-BIP47 provides the privacy advantages of Dark Wallet-style stealth addresses to Simplified Payment Verification and other light clients without necessitating the use a trusted full node.
+BIP47 Stealth Addresses differ from Dark Wallet Stealth Addresses in that both sides of a BIP47 payment channel handle address detection and synchronization rather than relying on any server-assisted Blockchain scanning.
+BIP47 provides the privacy advantages of Dark Wallet-style Stealth Addresses to Simplified Payment Verification and other light clients without necessitating the use of a trusted full node.

-Following the publishing of the BIP, BIP47 stealth addresses were [implemented](https://github.com/Samourai-Wallet/samourai-wallet-android/tree/develop/app/src/main/java/com/samourai/wallet/bip47/rpc) in [Samourai Wallet](https://samouraiwallet.com) and have since gained traction through real usage with over 420 active channels having been created by privacy-seeking users.
+Following the publishing of the BIP, BIP47 Stealth Addresses were [implemented](https://github.com/Samourai-Wallet/samourai-wallet-android/tree/develop/app/src/main/java/com/samourai/wallet/bip47/rpc) in [Samourai Wallet](https://samouraiwallet.com) and have since gained traction through real usage with over 420 active channels having been created by privacy-seeking users.

 It should be noted that Dark Wallet started work on [their own](https://github.com/darkwallet/darkwallet/commits/pcodes) BIP47 implementation during a short period in early 2016 when their project was momentarily revived.